andrewbo29/mtm-meta-learning-sa/README.md

 ### MAML
 Multi-task modification (MTM) for Model-Agnostic Meta-Learning (MAML) ([Finn et al., 2017](https://arxiv.org/abs/1703.03400)).

-As we have described in the paper, MAML MTM-SPSA is trained on top of the reproduced models.
-First, we define how to get reproduced models, then how we run MTM SPSA, finally how to run tests.
-We define run examples for all 4 datasets used.
+Multi-task modifications for MAML are trained on top of baseline MAML model which has to be trained beforehand.

-**miniImageNet (reproduced 1-shot 2-way):**
+To train **MAML (reproduced) on miniImageNet 1-shot 2-way** benchmark, run:
 ```
 python maml/train.py ./datasets/ \
     --run-name reproduced-miniimagenet \